microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks_stack_hci/aks_hci_monitor/aks_hci_monitor_extension/_index.md

   * Add or Update your local _connectedk8s_ and _k8s-extension_ Azure CLI extensions
   * Create monitor k8s extension instance

-* You can see that the monitoring is enabled once you visit the Container Insights section of the Azure Arc enabled Kubernetes cluster resource in Azure.
+* You can see that the monitoring is enabled once you visit the Container Insights section of the Azure Arc-enabled Kubernetes cluster resource in Azure.

     > **Note: As the OMS start collecting telemetry from the cluster nodes and pods, it will take 5-10min for data to start show up in the Azure Portal.**